Putin says Russian military not building long-term in Syria

 Russia has been hit with sanctions by the U.S. and the West over its 2014 annexation of Crimea, its support for separatist rebels in Ukraine's east and its alleged interference in the U.S. 2016 presidential election.

-Britain has also blamed the nerve agent poisoning in the U.K. of a Russian former spy and his daughter on Russia, which it denies.
+Britain has also blamed Russia for the nerve agent poisoning in the U.K. of a Russian former spy and his daughter, which Moscow denies.
 Both the West and Russia have expelled more than 150 diplomats on each side over that issue.

 "This pressure will end when our partners become convinced that the methods used by them are ineffective, counterproductive and harmful to all," Putin said Thursday.
 "They see Russia as a threat.
 They see that Russia has become a competitor to them ... we propose that this is a very mistaken policy."